lightspeedwp/lsx-testimonials/readme.txt

 The [LSX Testimonials plugin](https://lsdev.biz/lsx/extensions/testimonials/) allows you to display your testimonial profiles beautifully on your website.

 Testimonial features include:
-* linking a gravatar profile which displays the gravatar profile image
+* Link a gravatar profile which displays the gravatar profile image
-* adding a company name and job title, with a link to a company website
+* Add a company name and job title, with a link to a company website
 * Add a featured image
-* Use with LSX Projects and LSX Team to cross-reference team members and projects related to the testimonial
+* Use with [LSX Projects](https://lsdev.biz/lsx/extensions/projects/) and LSX Team to cross-reference team members and projects related to the testimonial
 * Use the [LSX Blocks plugin](https://wordpress.org/plugins/lsx-blocks/) to get a Team block for building your pages more easily.
 Control the layout of your team posts in the block settings.

-= Works with the LSX Theme =

-Our  [theme](https://www.lsdev.biz/lsx/) works perfectly with the Testimonials Extension, improving internal linking, website SEO and user experience!

 = Free Companion Theme =

-LSX Team is built to show off the best of the WordPress block editor, but it requires the free LSX theme in the WordPress theme repository as the perfect companion for LSX Blocks - https://wordpress.org/themes/lsx/
+Designed for the WordPress block editor, LSX Testimonials is built to show off your client testimonials using the free [LSX theme](https://lsdev.biz/lsx/) that is available via the WordPress theme repository and easily installable via your WordPress backend.

 = Block Editor Support =